 US EPA Method TO-14A Determination of Volatile Organic Compounds (VOCs) In Ambient Air Using Specially Prepared Canisters with Subsequent Analysis By Gas Chromatography, which is incorporated herein by reference.
 1999.

 US EPA Method TO-15 Determination of Volatile Organic Compounds (VOCs) In Air Collected In Specially-Prepared Canisters and Analyzed By Gas Chromatography/Mass Spectrometry (GC/MS), which is incorporated herein by reference.
 1999.

-GPA Standard 2174-93 Obtaining Liquid Hydrocarbon Samples for Analysis by Gas Chromatography, which is incorporated herein by reference.
-2000.

-GPA Standard 2177-03 Analysis of Natural Gas Liquid Mixtures Containing Nitrogen and Carbon Dioxide by Gas Chromatography, which is incorporated herein by reference.
-2003.

-GPA Standard 2261-00 Analysis for Natural Gas and Similar Gaseous Mixtures by Gas Chromatography, which is incorporated herein by reference.
-2000.

-GPA Standard 2286-95 Tentative Method for the Extended Analysis of Natural Gas and Similar Gaseous Mixtures by Temperature Program Gas Chromatography, which is incorporated herein by reference.
-Reprinted 1999.

 FORM 1